SynthTools: A Framework for Scaling Synthetic Tools for Agent Development: Bottom-up Task and Trajectory Generation

+This yields interdependent mini-tasks whose later steps may depend on earlier outputs.
+Together with the golden ground truth tool calls and environment state evolution, this forms a coherent task with an explicit solution trajectory and automatic verifiability by comparing the final state of the environment and the sequence of tool-calls. \item \textbf{Controlling task difficulty.} Finally, we summarize the sequence of mini-tasks into a complex task description.
+The difficulty of this task can be tuned by: (1) varying the number of mini-tasks, (2) adjusting the trade-off between explicitness and ambiguity, and (3) adding additional irrelevant but plausible tools in the candidate pool. \end{enumerate}

+We follow this pipeline and construct a dataset of $79,925$ tasks, spanning $100$ fields and $6,800$ tool collections.
+By design, these tasks are \textbf{verifiable} and \textbf{solvable}: each mini-task is paired with a known ground-truth tool call and a final state of the environment, so chaining them yields an explicit solution trajectory, and every mini-task is successfully executed during generation, ensuring feasibility.

+Additionally, tasks are inherently \textbf{tunable} because we can calibrate \textbf{difficulty} and structure by orchestrating the arrangements of tool calls.
+By alternating the sequencing tool dependencies, we explicitly favor complex \textbf{multi-step} workflows.

+This structured bottom-up approach echoes recent frontier work on synthetic task generation and agentic tool use, which relies on structured task construction rather than naive prompting~\citep{tongyideepresearchteam2025tongyideepresearchtechnicalreport,ramrakhya2025scalingsynthetictaskgeneration}.
+More broadly, these efforts highlight that effective task generation demands explicit structure and quality control: naive prompting often yields shallow or weakly grounded tasks.
+Addressing this challenge is critical, as the lack of scalable, rich environments requiring integrated tool use and long-horizon planning remains a key bottleneck in existing agent frameworks~\citep{sheng2024verl, andrews2025arescalingagentenvironments, griggs2025skrylv01, spisak2025openenv}.

-Figures~\ref{fig:example-task-1} and~\ref{fig:example-task-1-meta-data} present an illustrative example pertaining to the field of e-commerce and retail, including (i) the task specification, (ii) the associated metadata, and (iii) the minimal tool set required to complete the task.
+Figure~\ref{fig:example-task-1} presents an illustrative example pertaining to the field of e-commerce and retail, including the task specification and the minimal tool set required to complete the task.
 Additional examples, covering a range of difficulty levels and various fields are provided in Appendix \ref{sec:example_tasks}.

-\textbf{Agent Performance.} We next evaluate whether LLM agents (Claude Sonnet 4) can successfully solve tasks constructed from synthetic tools.
-To study this, we manually annotated the optimal sequence of tool calls for each task.
-We observe that the agent can reliably solve simpler tasks requiring fewer than 8 tool calls.
-However, for the moderately long task shown in Figure~\ref{fig:example-task-1}, which requires 11 unique tools and 19 optimal tool calls, the agent failed to complete the task within 30 turns and ultimately produced an incorrect solution.
-We demonstrate the manually curated golden solution and the agent's failed trajectory in Figure~\ref{fig:example-task-summary}.
-This failure highlights the difficulty synthetic tasks can pose to current agents, and hence demonstrates the value of these tasks.
-We provide additional details of the agent's performance on easier tasks in Appendix~\ref{sec:example_tasks_dem}.